quantumiracle/Popular-RL-Algorithms/README.md

 * Although I provide the multiprocessing versions of serveral algorithms ([SAC](https://github.com/quantumiracle/Popular-RL-Algorithms/blob/master/sac_v2_multiprocess.py), [PPO](https://github.com/quantumiracle/Popular-RL-Algorithms/blob/master/ppo_continuous_multiprocess2.py), etc), for small-scale environments in Gym, this is usually not necessary or even inefficient.
 The vectorized environment wrapper for parallel environment sampling may be more proper solution for learning these environments, since the bottelneck in learning efficiency mainly lies in the interaction with environments rather than the model learning (back-propagation) process.

+* Multiprocessing:
+ Is the multiprocessing update based on `torch.multiprocessing` the right way to parallelize the code?
+ It can be seen that the official instruction (example of Hogwild) of using `torch.multiprocessing` is applied without any explicit locks, which means it can be potentially unsafe when multiple processes generate gradients and update the shared model at the same time.
+See more discussions [here](https://discuss.pytorch.org/t/synchronization-for-sharing-updating-shared-model-state-dict-across-multi-process/50102/2) and some [tests](https://discuss.pytorch.org/t/model-update-with-share-memory-need-lock-protection/72857) and [answers](https://discuss.pytorch.org/t/grad-sharing-problem-in-a3c/10635).
+In general, the drawback of unsafe updates may be overwhelmed by the speed up of using multiprocessing (also RL training itself has huge variances and noise).

 More discussions about **implementation tricks** see this [chapter](https://link.springer.com/chapter/10.1007/978-981-15-4095-0_18) in our book.

 ## Performance: